awsdocs/amazon-ecs-developer-guide/doc_source/task-metadata-endpoint-v2.md

 The time stamp for when the tasks `DesiredStatus` moved to `STOPPED`\.
 This occurs when an essential container moves to `STOPPED`\.

 `AvailabilityZone`
 The Availability Zone the task is in\.
+The Availability Zone metadata is not available for tasks using the Fargate launch type\.

 ## Example Task Metadata Response<a name="task-metadata-endpoint-v2-example-task-metadata-response"></a>